near/node-docs/docs/troubleshooting/debug_pages.md

 ## Last blocks page
 Displays 50 most recent blocks.
 Shows hash, as well as time and gas stats for block and every shard.
-On the left schematically displays the chain to visualise forks.
+On the left schematically displays the chain to visualize forks.

 ## Network info page
 Displays a table of peers.